 Audit Committee Charter

-The Audit Committee (the “Committee”) is a standing committee of the Board of Directors.
-The purpose of the Committee is to assist the Board of Directors in fulfilling its oversight responsibility relating to: (i) the integrity of the Company’s financial statements, the financial reporting process, and the systems of internal accounting and financial controls; (ii) the performance of the Company’s internal audit function; (iii) the appointment, engagement and performance of the independent auditors and the evaluation of the independent auditors’ qualifications and independence; (iv) the Company’s compliance with ethics and information security policies and legal and regulatory requirements, including the Company’s disclosure controls and procedures; and (v) the evaluation of enterprise risk issues.
-In so doing, it is the responsibility of the Committee to maintain free and open communication between the Committee, the independent auditors, the internal auditors and management of the Company and to resolve any disagreements between management and the independent auditors regarding financial reporting.
+The Audit Committee (the "Committee") is a standing committee of the Board of Directors.
+The purpose of the Committee is to assist the Board of Directors in fulfilling its oversight responsibility relating to: (i) the integrity of the Company's financial statements, the financial reporting process, and the systems of internal accounting and financial controls; (ii) the performance of the Company's internal audit function; (iii) the appointment, engagement and performance of the independent auditors and the evaluation of the independent auditors' qualifications and independence; (iv) the Company's compliance with ethics and information security policies and legal and regulatory requirements, including the Company's disclosure controls and procedures; and (v) the oversight of the Company's enterprise risk management process, including cyber risks.
+In so doing, it is the responsibility of the Committee to maintain free and open communication between the Committee, the independent auditors, the internal auditors, and management of the Company and to resolve any disagreements between management and the independent auditors regarding financial reporting.
 The Company shall provide the Committee with funding sufficient to pay ordinary administrative expenses incurred in carrying out its duties.

-The Committee is empowered to investigate any matter brought to its attention with full access to all books, records, facilities and personnel of the Company and it is authorised to retain independent legal, accounting or such other advisers as it may deem necessary or advisable to carry out its duties.
-The Committee may retain these advisers without seeking approval of the Board of Directors.
-The Company shall provide appropriate funding, as determined by the Committee, for payment of the compensation to any advisers engaged by the Committee.
+The Committee is empowered to investigate any matter brought to its attention with full access to all books, records, facilities, and personnel of the Company and it is authorized to retain independent legal, accounting, or such other advisors as it may deem necessary or advisable to carry out its duties.
+The Committee may retain these advisors without seeking approval of the Board of Directors.
+The Company shall provide appropriate funding, as determined by the Committee, for payment of the compensation to any advisors engaged by the Committee.

 The Committee is also responsible for the preparation of the audit committee report required by the rules of the Securities and Exchange Commission (the "SEC") to be included in the Company's annual proxy statement.